kangbeenlee/globalplanner-cpp-ompl/README.md

 3. **Use the plugin**

     After 2nd step, you can use this plugin together with the move_base node.
-    Then use the plugin in your move_base_parameters.yaml file:
+    Then, use the plugin in your move_base_parameters.yaml file:
     ```
     base_global_planner: ompl_global_planner/OmplGlobalPlanner
     ```